 What do you do when the voice in your head tells you you’re wrong?
 You say something silly and the other kids laugh at you?
 You want to speak up but don’t have enough courage.

 Ellie and Alyssa have been best friends since pre-school.
 They worry about fitting in and being themselves at the same time.
 It’s so hard!
 Follow their journey in Being Brave, a novel and a guide.
-Available later this year.
+Available here.

 The Being Brave Girls are inspiring girls to be confident and courageous.

 Friendship Courage Follow your Heart